awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 If Amazon EBS encryption by default is enabled on your AWS account, you cannot start a new snapshot using an un\-encrypted parent snapshot\.
 You must first encrypt the parent snapshot by copying it\.
 For more information, see [Copy an Amazon EBS snapshot](ebs-copy-snapshot.md) and [Encryption by default](EBSEncryption.md#encryption-by-default)\.

-To start an encrypted snapshot, specify the Amazon Resource Name \(ARN\) of an AWS KMS key, or specify an encrypted parent snapshot in your StartSnapshot request\.
-If neither are specified, and Amazon EBS encryption by default is enabled on the account, then the default CMK for the account is used\.
-If no default CMK has been specified for the account, then the AWS managed CMK is used\.
+To start an encrypted snapshot, specify the Amazon Resource Name \(ARN\) of an KMS key, or specify an encrypted parent snapshot in your StartSnapshot request\.
+If neither are specified, and Amazon EBS encryption by default is enabled on the account, then the default KMS key for the account is used\.
+If no default KMS key has been specified for the account, then the AWS managed key is used\.

 **Important**
-By default, all principals in the account have access to the default AWS managed CMK, and they can use it for EBS encryption and decryption operations\.
-For more information, see [Default key for EBS encryption](EBSEncryption.md#EBSEncryption_key_mgmt)\.
+By default, all principals in the account have access to the default AWS managed key, and they can use it for EBS encryption and decryption operations\.
+For more information, see [Default KMS key for EBS encryption](EBSEncryption.md#EBSEncryption_key_mgmt)\.

 You might need additional IAM permissions to use the EBS direct APIs with encryption\.
 For more information, see the [Permissions for IAM users](#ebsapi-permissions) section earlier in this guide\.